 SEND support should be adapted or replaced depending on how effective it has been in achieving the agreed outcomes.
-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child or young person, the child or young person has not made expected progress, the school or parents may consider requesting an Education, Health and Care needs assessment.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child or young person, the child or young person has not made expected progress, and the appropriate criteria is met, the school or parents may consider requesting an Education, Health and Care needs assessment.
 To inform its decision the LA will expect to see evidence of the action taken by the school as part of SEND support.